deployment-academy/deployment-academy.github.io/content/posts/k8s-ops/cluster-api.md

 Cluster API supports a comprehensive [list of providers](https://cluster-api.sigs.k8s.io/reference/providers.html) covering the main public Cloud providers and other popular platforms.

 This tutorial will use the Cluster API to provision a cluster in GCP and install Cilium as the network solution.
-It follows the same idea as the [Cluster API quick start guide](https://cluster-api.sigs.k8s.io/user/quick-start.html) for GCP with more complete and detailed steps.
+It follows the same idea as the [Cluster API Quick Start Guide](https://cluster-api.sigs.k8s.io/user/quick-start.html) for GCP with more complete and detailed steps.

 Before we start, note that Cluster API introduces important [concepts](https://cluster-api.sigs.k8s.io/user/concepts.html) that I'll use here with minimal explanation.
 So, I recommend reading the concepts and other relevant parts of the documentation.
 It's not a requirement to follow along, tho.